SiriusBYT/ThemeHooker/README.md

-# This does nothing right now.
+# This does a thing.
-Be patient.
-I hate javascript/typescript.

-It will take a very long time before I finally understand what I'm doing and that this works, if it ever will.
+I'll do the README.md later.